tapasmishra/tapasmishra.github.io/_posts/2020-05-18-Docker-Swarm-Cluster-on-Raspberry-Pi.md

 pi@raspberrypi:~ $
 ```

-Now you can see that we have one node which is basically a `Leader` is activie and it's stastus is ready.
+Now we can see one node which is basically a `Leader`, is in activie state and it's stastus is ready.
 On the machine we have installed the Docker engine and on top of that we have created a Swarm mode.
 Now we can either choose the Docker engine to run our container or we can run our container inside our Docker Swarm.
 Lets start and run a container inside our swarm.
 To run a container inside the swarm normal `docker run` command won't work.
 This will start the container in the Docker engine itself.
 To start a container inside the swarm we have use the command `docker service`.

+## Deploy service to Swarm

 Run the command mentioned below to start/ run a nginx container inside swarm as `web` service.